Matteo0301/BVC/README.md

 > This means that if a good it's at its minimum quantity, the trader will pay it 10% more than the default exchange rate.

-- If a good has its quantity between `(0%,5%)` over the `mean`, then the default price of that good will be used.
+- If a good has its quantity between `[0%,5%)` over the `mean`, then the default price of that good will be used.

-- If a good overcomes the mean by a percentage in range `(5%,10%)`, a favorable price will be applied, hence it will deflate by `2%` from the default price.
+- If a good overcomes the mean by a percentage in range `[5%,10%)`, a favorable price will be applied, hence it will deflate by `2%` from the default price.

-- If a good overcomes the mean by a percentage in range `(10%,30%)`, a favorable price will be applied, hence it will deflate by `2.5%` from the default price.
+- If a good overcomes the mean by a percentage in range `[10%,30%)`, a favorable price will be applied, hence it will deflate by `2.5%` from the default price.

-- If a good overcomes the mean by a percentage in range `(30%,60%)`, a favorable price will be applied, hence it will deflate by `3%` from the default price.
+- If a good overcomes the mean by a percentage in range `[30%,60%)`, a favorable price will be applied, hence it will deflate by `3%` from the default price.

 - If a good overcomes the mean by more than `60%`, a favorable price will be applied, hence it will deflate by `3.5%` from the default price.

-- The `sell price` is always lower than the `buy price`, by exactly `1%`
+- The `sell price` is always lower than the `buy price`, by exactly `7%`.

+- If the trader wants to buy a quantity in range `[25%,30%)` of a certain good, the market will apply a `1%` discount on the `buy price` indiscriminately.

+- If the trader wants to buy a quantity in range `[30%,40%)` of a certain good, the market will apply a `1.5%` discount on the `buy price` indiscriminately.

-- If the trader wants to buy a quantity in range `(30%,50%)` of a certain good, the market will apply a `2%` discount on the `buy price` indiscriminately.
+- If the trader wants to buy a quantity in range `[40%,50%)` of a certain good, the market will apply a `2.5%` discount on the `buy price` indiscriminately.

 - If the trader wants to buy more than `50%` of a certain good, the market will apply a `3.5%` discount on the `buy price` indiscriminately.